What kind of choice do you have in your life?

 I was looking for some answers myself.

-I believe we are moving forward from a focus on survival of the fittest to sustainability for all.
+I believe I am moving forward from a focus on survival to sustainability of all.

-World is challenging us to use our essential creativity and shared wisdom to address problems from new dimensions, new structures, and new concepts.
+World is challenging us to use our own essential creativity and shared wisdom to address problems from new dimensions, we have resources in a fingertip.

-We definitely have to reinvent ourselves along the way.
+We have power now to reinvent ourselves along the way.

-These thoughts came to my mind once MDs were unable to diagnose my problem.
+These thoughts came to my mind once MDs were unable to diagnose my health problem.

-I learned some interesting facts about our body which are related to my current health issue.
+I found some interesting facts about our body which are related to my current health issue.

-I learned one defense system in our body: microbiome.
+I appreciated a lot one defense system in our body, the microbiome.

 We have 40 trillion bacteria in our body to defend our health.